Dealing with debt

 Christians Against Poverty (CAP) is an award winning charity which provides free debt counselling, money management courses, budgeting support, and assistance with serious debt problems.
 The service is open to everyone.
 They also have self help guides available for free on line.

-Money Advice Service are an independent government service set up to help people manage their money.
-They have developed a Debt Advice Locator where you can find free, confidential and impartial debt advice near you.
+Money Advice Service is an independent government service set up to help people manage their money.
+They have developed a Debt Advice Locator where you can find free, confidential and impartial debt advice near you, as well as the Money Helper service.

 Debt Advice from your Social Housing Provider